hasOki/protractor_tutorial/README.md

 });
 ```

+###Testing Protractor Interactively
+Use `elementexplorer.js` in the protractor bin folder and run this:

+    node ./node_module/protractor/bin/elementexplorer.js <urL>

+to test the site using protractor interactively, this one comes handy when you
+setup the test suite for the first time and studying the dom selector

 ###Using Mock in Protractor
 //TODO: Write about using $httpBackend Proxy to pass the mock data to protractor
 test